We use outcomes and indicators of progress to track how grants, investments and our own actions contribute to our impact goals

 - Detailed outcomes which cover everything you will deliver.
 To help, we've identified some examples of outcomes and indicators.

-For each outcome we will ask you for the indicators you will use to monitor your progress.
+For each outcome we will ask you for the most relevant indicators you will use to track your progress.
 An indicator should be realistic - something you are able to track and gather evidence on.

 - What is an indicator